For Medicare retirees

 - Enrolled in both Medicare Part A (hospital) and Part B (medical).

-If you aren’t a Medicare retiree as defined above, UMP Classic pays first and Medicare pays second.
+If you are not a Medicare retiree as defined above, UMP Classic pays first and Medicare pays second.
 You or your provider must bill Medicare after UMP pays.
 See how to submit a claim.

 - How UMP Classic and Medicare work together.

-- What UMP Classic covers that Medicare doesn't cover.
+- What UMP Classic covers that Medicare does not cover.

 - What your choices for providers are.